junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 But Dean stays around there anyway.
 If the monsters come, he kills them.
 If the door opens again, he goes home.
 The logic simplifies to the simplest, Dean distantly wonders if his brain would degenerate for lack of use, but soon he pushes that aside as well.

 Leviathans still emerge once in a while, dropping in here and again like a recurring termite problem in an old house, though not as many as when Cas was here.
 Their faces shift between human appearance and the teethy monstrous face, decapitation is still the best solution Dean can find.
-Not like there is any research book or anything else in the Purgatory he can use anyway.
+Not like there is any research book or anything else in Purgatory he can use anyway.

 He would have lost the concept of time entirely if it's not for his watch still ticking and running.
 But he doesn't know if it's a good thing or bad.
 Watching the fingers tick one second, then another second, slowly crawling forward, Dean thinks going lunatic is just a matter of time if he can't figure something out soon.